bitovi/academy/src/angular/2-building-first-app/building-first-app.md

 ## Generating a new app

-We're going to build a restaurant menu and ordering application.
-The final result will look like this:
+Our final goal is to build a restaurant menu and ordering application, which should look something like this:

 ![Place My Order App screenshot](../static/img/place-my-order.png 'Place My Order App screenshot')

 (reminder: You can see a DoneJS implementation of this application at [www.place-my-order.com](http://www.place-my-order.com))

-✏️ To create a new Angular Workspace, run the 'ng new' command:
+✏️ To create a new Angular Workspace, run the `ng new` command:

 ```shell
 ng new place-my-order --prefix pmo --standalone false